DanielTantsyura/nexus/database_code/README.md

 - Contact creation from natural language
 - Authentication
 - Database utilities
+- Tag operations for categorizing and filtering connections

 ### Natural Language Processing

+The `newContact.py` module uses OpenAI's GPT-4o-mini to:
+- Extract structured information from free-form text descriptions of contacts
+- Generate intelligent relationship descriptions based on user profiles and tags
+- Provide robust fallbacks when AI services are unavailable
+- Process and handle tags for improved relationship context

-The `newContact.py` module uses OpenAI's GPT-4o-mini to extract structured information from free-form text descriptions of contacts, enabling users to easily add new contacts by simply describing them.
+This enables users to easily add new contacts by simply describing them, while also getting meaningful relationship descriptions.

 ## Directory Structure